-- Valarie and Maddi both have attended Catch Canine Trainers Academy.
-Both regularly attend continuing education opportunities both via webinars and in-person conferences.
-And both of them are bibliophiles, so they have stacks of books they have read and are waiting to read.
+- Valarie, Maddi, and Tracy have attended Catch Canine Trainers Academy.
+They regularly attend continuing education opportunities both via webinars and in-person conferences.
+And they are bibliophiles, so they have stacks of books they have read and are waiting to read.

 - Our trainers' individual certifications can be found on our About Us page.

 - Valarie focuses her practice on behavior issues such as reactivity, aggression, fear, overarousal, resource guarding, and generalized anxiety.

 - Maddi specializes in separation anxiety.
 She also focuses on behavior issues such as reactivity, overarousal, and anxiety.

 - Valari, Maddi, and Tracy also work with dogs on basic manners (obedience).